 - 1/4 cup orange or lime wedges

 - Optional 1 tbsp. of honey (or sweetener of your choice)

 Makes: 4 cups or 1 Liter

-- Mix all the ingredients together in a pitcher, French press or Carafe.
+- Put all the fruits & tea together in a pitcher, French press or Carafe.
+Then, add the water.

 - Cover and refrigerate overnight.
 (We recommend tasting the tea on the 6th hour and adjust to your liking.)

-- Serve and garnish with pineapple & mint.
+- Add sweeter of your choice.
+Serve and garnish with pineapple & mint.